juju/charm-helpers/docs/contributing.rst

 Documentation
 -------------

-If you'd like to contribute to the documentation, please refer to the ``HACKING`` document in the root of the source tree for instructions on building the documentation.
+If you'd like to contribute to the documentation, please refer to the ``HACKING.md`` document in the root of the source tree for instructions on building the documentation.

 Contributions to the :doc:`example-index` section of the documentation are